Arrested for DUI? Your Case Is Not Helpless.

 The following penalties may apply for a first DUI conviction in Illinois:

 Tackling the Automatic License Suspension

-A Peoria DUI lawyer can also assist you if you have been given a statutory summary suspension.
+DUI defense attorneys in Peoria IL can also assist you if you have been given a statutory summary suspension.
 This is an automatic driver’s license suspension that occurs when a driver fails a drug or alcohol test, or refuses to take one.
 The statutory summary suspension can have sweeping effects on a person’s life, limiting his or her ability to go to work or visit family.
 As your attorneys, we will be able to challenge this suspension.
 This is a service that your public defender will not be able to provide.